xijunlee/kddcup2019-archaive/docs/Weekly Progress.md

     - preprocessing methods: Hash coding and frequency coding

 6. Time Feature: an integer describing time information.
-    - preprocessing methods: Using second-order features
+    - preprocessing methods: Using second-order features.
+What is second-order feature ???